ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

 ## Better Bidding Practice on BBO

 BBO Practice tables are a fantastic resource for practicing bidding, either with a partner or with a robot.
-But to make the most of it one must know how to program the dealer generator that BBO uses.
+But to make the most of it one needs to know how to program the deal generator that BBO uses.
 I have created a new tool called Practice Bidding Scenarios that simplifies this process, providing dozens of canned bidding scenarios, for example.
-Jacoby Transfers, Smolen, slam bidding after a Stayman response, etc. Practice Bidding Scenarios piggybacks on the BBOalert browser extension to load the necessary dealer code, allowing many bidding scenarios to be selected with the press of a button.
+Jacoby Transfers, Smolen, slam bidding after a Stayman response, etc. Practice Bidding Scenarios piggybacks on the BBOalert browser extension to create buttons to load the pre-configured dealer code, allowing many bidding scenarios to be selected with just a click.

 <center><img src="./images/BPSShortcuts.png" width=30%></center>